 7. Use Your Phone as a GPS

-Garmin makes some of the best navigation devices on the market like the InReach 2-Way Satellite Communicator and Fenix GPS watches, but those can set you back hundreds of dollars.
+Garmin makes some of the best navigation devices on the market like the InReach 2-Way Satellite Communicator and their GPS watches, but those can set you back hundreds of dollars.
 These GPS devices sure are nice, but your phone already has most of the functions you’ll use most often while backpacking.
 One of our favorite GPS navigation apps is Gaia GPS.
 If you want more information about using your phone for GPS, check out our full tutorial here.

 8. Take Care of the Gear You Already Own